Fraser Group looking to bag loss-making Mulberry as iconic brand warns of tough retail market

-Struggling Somerset-based fashion business Mulberry has rejected an £83m takeover bid from Frasers Group, the retail business controlled by millionaire Mike Ashley that already owns 37% of its shares.
+Struggling Somerset-based fashion business Mulberry has rejected an £83m takeover bid from Frasers Group, the retail business controlled by billionaire Mike Ashley that already owns 37% of its shares.

-The offer has been made as Mulberry, which has manufacturing sites at Chilcompton, south of Bath, and in Bridgwater, faces some of its tough trading conditions since it was founded in 1971 by designer Roger Saul.
+The offer was made as Mulberry, which has manufacturing sites at Chilcompton, south of Bath, and in Bridgwater, faces some of its tough trading conditions since it was founded in 1971 by designer Roger Saul.

-On Friday the group, best known for its luxury bags, announced it had slumped to a pre-tax profit loss of £34.1m in the year to 30 March against a pre-tax profit of £13.2m last time.
+The group, best known for its luxury bags, recently announced it had slumped to a pre-tax loss of £34.1m in the year to 30 March against a pre-tax profit of £13.2m last time.

 Group revenue fell by 4% to £152.8m as ongoing macro-economic uncertainty in the second half hit consumer spending in the luxury retail sector.